oracle/terraform-provider-oci/README.md

+## NOTICE
+**The terraform provider has been renamed, see [this wiki](https://github.com/oracle/terraform-provider-oci/wiki/Oracle-Terraform-Provider-Name-Change) for information on migration steps.**

+*Legacy provider documentation (for v1.0.18 and earlier) can be found [here](https://github.com/oracle/terraform-provider-oci/tree/v1.0.18/docs)*

     #     ___  ____     _    ____ _     _____
     #    / _ \|  _ \   / \  / ___| |   | ____|
     #   | | | | |_) | / _ \| |   | |   |  _|